heremaps/msdkui-android/README.md

 - [AndroidX](https://developer.android.com/jetpack/androidx) is required.

 ## Quick Start
-Please have a look at our [Quick Start](Documentation/Guides/QuickStart.md) tutorial to see how easy it is to integrate the HERE Mobile SDK UI Kit into your own apps.
-More information on how to use the HERE Mobile SDK UI Kit can be found in our [User Guide](Documentation/Guides/UserGuide.md).
+Please have a look at our [Quick Start](Documentation/Guides/QuickStart.md) tutorial to see how easy it is to integrate the HERE Mobile SDK UI Kit (MSDKUI) into your own apps.
+More information on how to use the HERE Mobile SDK UI Kit (MSDKUI) can be found in our [User Guide](Documentation/Guides/UserGuide.md).
 Information on how to contribute to this project can be found in our [Contribution Guide](Documentation/Guides/ContributionGuide.md).

 ## Documentation
 - The latest API Reference can be found [here](https://heremaps.github.io/msdkui-android/).